doctea/usb_midi_clocker/README.md

   - with quantization on recording and recall
   - 8 slots per project

+### Known bugs

+- MIDI loop output to USB devices behaves very strangely... missed notes, stuck notes, glitching.... but it works more reliably if host is connected to the serial output?!
+  - but MIDI that comes in from USB device eg beatstep seems ok regardless?
+  - something to do with MIDI buffers I guess?  maybe isn't getting flushed properly or messages get trashed before being sent?
+  - but why would that only affect loops that are playing back?

 ### TODO/Future

 - Update docs to reflect all features